Special Review (Administrative, Focused and Full Reviews)

 Notification from RRC requests for progress reports and site visits, unresolved citations or new citations or other actions by the ACGME resulting from annual data review or other actions

-The members of the program to be interviewed should include, but are not limited to, the program director, other key faculty members and peer selected residents/fellows.
-The Chair of the department and other individuals as determined by the Program Oversight Committee also could be interviewed.
+- The members of the program to be interviewed should include, but are not limited to, the program director, other key faculty members and peer selected residents/fellows.
+The Chair or Co-Chair of the department and other individuals as determined by the Program Oversight Committee also could be interviewed.